Investigation of In Vitro Vitamin B6 Treatment to Reverse Deterioration of Bone Mechanical Properties

 There was a trend for higher indentation distance (represnting weaker mechanical properties) and significantly more crosslinks in the ribose treated group (R) compared to vehicle controls (VEH).

 From this experience, I have learned that research projects require countless amounts of planning, organization, and collaboration.
-I am thankful that I have developed these types of qualities during my time as a summer undergraduate researcher.
+I am thankful that I have developed these types of qualities during my time as an undergraduate researcher.
 My plan is to apply this research experience to graduate school, industry, and everyday life.
 Working on projects that are aimed to help restore health to many people will be something I always find highly motivational and invaluable.

 Janghorbani et al (2007), “Systematic Review of Type 1 and Type 2 Diabetes Mellitus and Risk of Fracture,” American Journal of Epidemiology 166 (5/1). doi.org/10.1093/aje/kwm106